Google argues against U.S. online piracy bill

 Google was the only witness against the bill on a six-person panel at the hearing.

 Google, Yahoo!
-Inc, Facebook, Twitter, eBay Inc and other Internet companies ran full-page advertisements in major newspapers on Wednesday, urging lawmakers to rethink their approach.
+Inc (YHOO.O), Facebook, Twitter, eBay Inc (EBAY.O) and other Internet companies ran full-page advertisements in major newspapers on Wednesday, urging lawmakers to rethink their approach.

 Proponents of the legislation say current law leaves few options for copyright holders whose products end up on foreign websites.